Astana: Demographics

 In 1989, Tselinograd had a population of 281,000.
-The ethnic mix was about 17.7% Kazakh, 54.1% Russian and 28.2% other ethnic groups.
+The ethnic mix was about 17.7% Kazakh, 54.1% Russian, and 28.2% other ethnic groups.

 By 2007, Astana's population had more than doubled since becoming the capital, to over 600,000, and it topped 1 million in 2017.
 Migrant workers—legal and illegal—have been attracted from across Kazakhstan and neighbouring states such as Uzbekistan and Kyrgyzstan, and Astana is a magnet for young professionals seeking to build a career.
+Most of the immigrants in Astana are Russian.

 Religion

-Islam is the predominant religion of the city.
-Other religions practiced are Christianity (primarily Russian Orthodoxy, Roman Catholicism, and Protestantism), Judaism, and Buddhism.
+Islam and Christianity (primarily Russian Orthodoxy, Roman Catholicism, and Protestantism) are the predominant religions of the city.
+Other religions practiced in the country are Judaism, Lutheranism, Buddhism, and Hinduism.

+Additionally, Astana is home to the largest mosque in Kazakhstan and Central Asia, the Astana Grand Mosque.

 The Palace of Peace and Reconciliation was specially constructed in 2006 to host the Congress of Leaders of World and Traditional Religions.
-It contains accommodations for different religions: Judaism, Islam, Christianity, Buddhism, Hinduism, Taoism and other faiths.

-Central Asia's largest mosque is found in Astana.
+It contains accommodations for different religions: Judaism, Islam, Christianity, Buddhism, Hinduism, Taoism, and other faiths.
+Central Asia's largest synagogue is found in Astana.
+The Catholic community is served by the Our Mother of Perpetual Help Cathedral.

+Moreover, Astana also serves as the headquarters for the Eastern Orthodox Church.

 Metropolitan area

-The metropolitan area centered upon Astana includes the Arshaly, Shortandy, Tselinograd and (partially) Akkol districts of Akmola Region.
+The metropolitan area centered upon Astana includes the Arshaly, Shortandy, Tselinograd, and (partially) Akkol districts of Akmola Region.
 The area contains 1.2 million people.